Content-aware image restoration - pushing the limits of fluorescence microscopy

 Technologies: CARE and NanoJ-SQUIRREL

-Paper published in Nature Methods, November 2018
+Paper published in Nature methods, January 2018

 Publisher: Nature Publishing Group US New York